caseykolb/chord-geometries/README.md

 # chord-geometries
-A music web app accompanying Dmitri Tymoczko's book, "The Geometry of Music"
+Chord Geometries is a companion app for Dmitri Tymoczko's book, <a target='_blank' href='http://dmitri.tymoczko.com/geometry-of-music.html'>A Geometry of Music</a>

+More updates coming soon...